walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 # Problems with Data

 So you have a text.
 You want to do something with it.
 It might be tempting to dive in and start running it through one of the tools in this book, but you should take a moment to examine the materials you are working with.
-Not all text is created equal.
+Not all text is created equal, and your results can have real problems if you don't take care to examine the quality of the materials before you work with them.

 ## OCR